 What is the Nasty Women Unite Fest?

-Nasty Women Unite Fest is a non-profit multi-day festival amplifying voices that are not often heard in the mainstream media, providing a necessary platform for talented women and trans* artists of all mediums.
-In addition, the festival incorporates carefully curated panels and resource advocacy, fostering provoking discussion on many issues related to intersectional feminism.
+Nasty Women Unite Fest is a non-profit multi-day festival amplifying voices that are not often heard in the mainstream media, providing a necessary platform for talented Nasty Women* artists of all mediums.
+In addition, the festival incorporates carefully curated panels and resource advocacy, fostering discussion on many issues related to intersectional feminism.
 All profits are donated to the ACLU, supporting the rights of all people.

 SIGN UP FOR OUR MAILING LIST: CLICK HERE